pinout-xyz/Pinout.xyz/src/en/overlay/hyperpixel4.md

 HyperPixel 4 is compatible with any 40-pin version of the Pi, including Pi Zero and Pi Zero W.

-HyperPixel 4 is larger than a standard HAT to accomodate the display and will overhang both the USB ports and over the other end of the Pi.
+HyperPixel 4 is larger than a standard HAT to accommodate the display and will overhang both the USB ports and over the other end of the Pi.
 It requires an extension header (supplied) to connect.